Spieth refuses interview after 3rd round of PGA

 FARMINGDALE, N.J.
 (AP) — Jordan Spieth’s third round in the final group of the PGA Championship with runaway leader Brooks Koepka will have to speak for itself.

-Minutes after signing his scorecard on a scrambling round of 2-over-par 72, the 25-year-old Texan refused a request by The Associated Press for an interview.
+Minutes after signing his scorecard on a scrambling round of 2-over 72, the 25-year-old Texan refused a request by The Associated Press for an interview.

 A man with Spieth said no one in the media had asked to talk to the player after the round and he was not going to do a one-on-one interview.